One of the most important features of Hong Kong's legal system is trial by jury, i.e. trial in court by fellow

 personal responsibility of each juror is to ensure that justice is done.
 This responsibility extends not merely

-to the person on trial but also to the whole community of which they and the person on trial form part.
+to the person on trial but also to the whole community.

 In a criminal case, the foreman of the jury informs the trial judge in open court, before all other members of